CorruptBandit/mac-device-handler/README.md

 An install script has been created, running this script will prompt for the device to detect and then to set-up the service.

+Currently only MacOS Ventura is supported.

-Download and further instructions can be found on the [Releases](https://github.com/CorruptBandit/mac-device-handler/releases/tag/v0.0.1-alpha)
+Download and further instructions can be found on the [Releases](https://github.com/CorruptBandit/mac-device-handler/releases).

 ## Customisation

-DHS can run any script when detecting devices, for the sake of this repository it will change the keyboard and mouse layout.
+DHS can run any script when detecting devices, for the sake of this repository it will change the keyboard and mouse scroll direction.

 **Changing Keyboard Layout and Scroll Direction**